kodsmed/1DV-050E-Muscle/documents/Database.md

 - muscle_group is a foreign key to the id of the muscle_group being targeted by an exercise,
 - order is how primarily the exercise targets that muscle_group and replaces the index of the array, 0 is the primary target

-## set [ id:int8, exercise: int8, weight: int2, duration_minutes: int4, owner_uuid: uuid, repetitions: int4, sets: int4, rest_minutes: int4 ] pk id
+## set [ id:int8, exercise: int8, weight: int2, duration_minutes: int4, owner_uuid: uuid, repetitions: int4, sets: int4, rest_seconds: int4 ] pk id

 this table describes a set, or if you will the planned or taken action of performing the exercise.